 The author reads works by Salman Rushdie, Shashi Tharoor, Nayantara Sahgal and Rohinton Mistry in conjunction with government white papers, political speeches, memoirs, biographies and history.
 The book explores the betrayal of the Nehruvian idea of India and democracy by Indira Gandhi and analyses the political and cultural amnesia among the general populace in the decades following the Emergency.

-Freedom of speech and expression being one of the most important political debates in the recent years, this book is a timely and useful volume for scholars and researchers of English literature, media studies, cultural studies, political studies, sociology, post-colonial studies, general history and for general readers as well.
+At a time when debates around freedom of speech and expression have become critical to literary and political discourses, this book will be of great interest to scholars and researchers of English literature, cultural studies, postcolonial studies, media studies, political studies, sociology, history and for general readers as well.

 —Ralph Crane, Professor of English, University of Tasmania, Australia